khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 # (Topics in) Computational Neuroscience 2021

-*Version: Jan 23 2021*
+*Version: Feb 03 2021*

 # Some introductory words

-The intended name of this course was **Topics in Computational Neuroscience**, as Computational neuroscience is a huge field that takes about 4 full courses to learn: one for "classic" computational neuroscience that modeled spiking of neural cells, plasticity in synapses, and perhaps the activity of small networks; one for theoretical neuroscience inspired by cognitive science; one for modern mathematical and machine learning techniques applied to neuroscience problems and data, and one for the emerging field of network neuroscience.
-We, on the other hand, have half a course worth of time.
+The intended name of this course was **Topics in Computational Neuroscience**, as Computational neuroscience is a huge field that would take at least 4 full courses to learn:

+* one for "classic" computational neuroscience (immediately adjacent to biophysics) that models spiking of neural cells, plasticity in synapses, and processing in cell dendrites;
+* one for theoretical neuroscience (adjacent to cognitive science), that looks at high-level processes in the brain; information flows, predictive coding, decision making etc.
+* one for modern mathematical and machine learning techniques applied to neuroscience data,
+* and one adjacent the field of complex systems: the activity of small networks, criticality, network neuroscience.

-So what we will do is pick one subtopic of this broad field, and read about 12 recent papers on this narrow subtopic.
+We, on the other hand, have only half a course worth of time.
+So what we will do is **pick one subtopic** of this broad field, and read about 12 papers on this narrow subtopic.
 So "Topics in..." would have been a more honest title.

-The reason this course is called "Computational Neuroscience" are therefore purely aesthetical.
-As it turns out, the original long title would have fit on the official transcript, and would have been truncated to "Topics in Computational Neuro."
+The reason this course is called simply "Computational Neuroscience" is therefore purely aesthetical.
+As it turns out, a longer title would not have fit on the official transcript, and would have been truncated to "Topics in Computational Neur."
 Wouldn't you rather see "Computational Neuroscience" on your transcript?
-I think so too.
-Thus the name.
+I also think so! 🙂 Thus the name.

-But in spirit, it's still only one topic, that I change every time I read this course, depending on what's hot in the area.
-And the topic of our current 2021 session is: **How (or maybe Whether) artificial neural networks and deep learning can help us to understand the brain, and whether learning about the brain can help us to build better artificial neural networks.**
+But in spirit, it's still only one topic, that I change every time I teach this course, depending on what's hot in the area.
+And the topic for our current 2021 session is: **How artificial neural networks (deep learning) can help us to understand the brain, and how learning about the brain can help us to build better artificial networks**.
+Or maybe it's better to say "Whether" instead of "how", as both of these statements are hot, actively researched, and contentious.
+But we'll learn it by the end of this course!

 # Course Goals

-I hope that in this course we will:
+In this course we will:

-* Learn some modern methods of computational neuroscience; namely, the interdisciplinary field between computational neuroscience proper, and deep learning.
+* Learn several modern methods of computational neuroscience; in the interdisciplinary field between computational neuroscience proper, and deep learning.
-* Learn to read machine learning papers and get the gist from them without getting too intimidated
+* Learn to read machine learning papers and get the gist of them without getting too intimidated
-* See how neuroscience and AI can help and inform each other
+* See how (or "whether") neuroscience and AI can help and inform each other
 * Become better presenters

-## Course Logistics
+# Course Logistics

 **Instructor:** Arseny Khakhalin (pronounced: ar-SEH-ny ha-HA-leen; ipa: ɑr'sʲenʲi xa'xalʲin); [khakhalin@bard.edu](mailto:khakhalin@bard.edu)

+**Meeting times:** Fridays, 2-3:20p, on Zoom.

 As we are still in a pandemic, with new strains emerging, the course is online-only.

 * We will use **Piazza** for offline work (see more info below).
-I will post assignments there, and collect your responses (typically - questions you had, that you want to discuss in class).
+I will post assignments there, and collect your responses (typically, questions you had, that you would like to discuss in class).
 But we can also use it as a Q&A, or even a discussion forum.
-* We'll have **weekly Zoom calls**, discussing papers. **One paper every week** (you may have to read more than one paper, to get some background, but I'm guessing on most weeks we'll be discussing only one paper).
+* We'll have **weekly Zoom calls**, discussing papers.
+Generally, we'll try to have **one paper a week**, unless there's some background that needs to be taken from a different paper, or a review on a topic.
-* Except for the first 3 classes, we'll have **3 people every week**, responsible for **presenting the paper**.
+* Except for the first 3 classes, **every week we'll have 3 people responsible for presenting the paper**.
 One person to provide the background, one person to describe the methods, and the third one to explain the results.
-Each of these presentations should last for 8 minutes, so that we had time for questions.

-(It's 1:20 total, so with ~5 minutes lost, and 30 minute for the presentation, we'll have ~45 minutes for asking questions and figuring things out together.)
+Each of these three presentations should last for ~7-8 minutes, so that we had time for questions (It's 1:20 total, so with ~5 minutes lost, and 30 minute for the presentation, we'll have ~45 minutes for asking questions and figuring things out together.)

 > 💡 **On time commitment:** You might have heard from me before that, in my opinion, a full 4-credits course should take about 10 hours of work a week for one full course.
 The logic is simple: full-time learning should be equivalent to full-time work; both because a full-time working week is known to be doable (not too long, not too short), and because it gives people enough spare time to  care about their family, side job, hobbies, social life, or whatever.
 A full-time job is 40 hours a week, and a "full load" in college is 4 full courses per semester, therefore 1 full course should take about 10 hours a week, total.
 >
 > This course is only 2 credits, so it gives us 5 hours a week.
-1 hour 30 minutes of it we'll spend in class, which leaves 3:30 hours a week for your independent work (or work in small groups).
-As we'll be having presentations, the load may be a bit uneven, closer to 2 hours on some weeks (as that's the minimal time it takes to read and annotate a paper), and maybe about 4-5 hours on the week of your presentation.
+1 hour 30 minutes of it we'll spend in class, which leaves ~3:30 hours a week for your independent work (or work in small groups).
+As we'll be having presentations, the load may be a bit uneven, closer to 2 hours on some weeks (as realistically that's the minimal time it takes to read and annotate a paper), and maybe about 4-5 hours on the week of your presentation.
 But on average, let's aim at 3:30 hours a week of independent work.
 If you spend less time than that, with one short meeting a week, you won't learn much.
-So keep it in mind 🙂
+Keep it in mind!

 ### Piazza